Work Visa? What’s That?

 The short answer is: yes.
 The long answer is a bit more complicated.
 With relative ease, anyone can get under-the-table work in Buenos Aires.
 The trick is knowing where to find it.
 First of all, it helps to be able to stay in the country for some time.
 The Argentine government and their lax tourist visa policies make this very easy.
 It is common practice amongst expats to extend the free, 90-day tourist visas multiple times, either by going to the immigrations office or by leaving the country and coming back (thanks, Uruguay).
 This policy allows most anyone to stay in Buenos Aires for many months, or even years, and leaves plenty of time to search for work.

 The most popular choice is teaching your native language (usually, and most effectively, English, though Portuguese and French are also decent options) in either private lessons or through language institutes.
 Though the demand for teachers isn’t as high as it was a few years ago, there’s still plenty of work to go around.
 While teaching certificates are nice to have on your résumé, many times, the only real qualification you need is the ability to speak the language fluently.
 Like most freelance work, it can often be difficult at first to pick up enough hours to live off of.
-The key to teaching English in Buenos Aires is continuity: the longer you are in Buenos Aires, the more people you know; the more people you know, the more referrals you get; the more experience you have, the more likely language schools and other institutions are to give you classes.
-For this reason, teaching is often a good idea for people planning to stay in the city for an extended period of time.
+The key to teaching English in Buenos Aires is continuity: the longer you are in Buenos Aires, the more people you know; the more people you know, the more referrals you get; the more experience you have, the more likely language schools and other institutions are to give you classes or for people tro request or recommend your private classes.
+For this reason, teaching is often a good idea or most rewarding financially for people planning to stay in the city for an extended period of time.

 Working off the books is possible in Buenos Aires, Argentina, if you are willing to do your part.
 There aren’t any bailouts when it comes to illegal job-hunting, but if you stay focused and keep on your toes, you probably won’t need one.